Fair Unknown: Cognate tales in other languages

 There are cognate versions of the tale in English, Italian, and German.
-The Middle English version Libeaus Desconus (LD, of 2232 lines) by Thomas Chestre is arguably an adaptation from Renaut's the Bel Inconnu (BI), and scholars have disputed over this issue, but one solution is that Chestre drew from multiple version of the story.
+The Middle English version Libeaus Desconus (LD, of 2232 lines) by Thomas Chestre is arguably an adaptation from Renauts the Bel Inconnu (BI), and scholars have disputed over this issue, but one solution is that Chestre drew from multiple version of the story.
 At any rate, the LD, the BI, the Italian Carduino and German Wigalois by Wirnt von Grafenberg share the same basic plot.

 The basic plot is shared between the Bel Inconnu, the Libeas Desconus, Carduino, and Wigalois.
 However, the differences are considerable.

-In contrast to the French version which does not disclose the hero"s name until the story has made progress, the Middle English Libeaus Desconus immediately divulges the name of the youth as Gingelein and his father as Gawain to the readership in the opening scenes of the poem, in the youth or enfance segment of the work.
+In contrast to the French version which does not disclose the hero's name until the story has made progress, the Middle English Libeaus Desconus immediately divulges the name of the youth as Gingelein and his father as Gawain to the readership in the opening scenes of the poem, in the youth or enfance segment of the work.
 (Note: Schoefield, as well as Weston and Stromberg after him characterize the "youth" ("enfance") portion as what is "omitted" in BI.)
 The youth aims his travel to where Arthur holds his court which the Englishman places at Glastonbury.
 Arthur's court also differs in other versions, Camelot in Carduino, and Karidôl (Carlisle) in Wigalois.